An eye emergency occurs any time you have a foreign object or chemicals in your eye, or when an injury or burn affects

 - put medications or ointments in your eye

-If you wear contact lenses, do not take them out if you think you have suffered an eye injury.
+If you wear contact lenses, don’t take them out if you think you’ve suffered an eye injury.
 Attempting to remove your contacts can make your injury worse.

-The only exceptions to this rule are in situations where you have a chemical injury and your lenses did not flush out with water, or where you cannot receive immediate medical help.
+The only exceptions to this rule are in situations where you have a chemical injury and your lenses didn’t flush out with water, or where you cannot receive immediate medical help.

 The best thing you can do in an eye emergency is to get to your doctor as soon as possible.

 If you get acid in your eye, early treatment generally results in a good prognosis.
 However, alkaline products like drain cleaners, sodium hydroxide, lye, or lime can permanently damage your cornea.